Kriss0101/cvdb/README.md

 The API end-point "resumes" provides a searching functionality of resumes.
 The searching can be done by a combination of first tname, last name and freetext.
 The free text phrase is search for in the nearly all resume embedded entities (by a JPQL query in the ResumeRepository).

+## Resume browser

+The browser consists of the following end-points (backed by Spring Conttrollers):

+### /resumes (searchResumes.html)
+The view displays a form for entering search criterias for searching resumes.
+Currently, resumes can be filtered by firstName, lastName of owning person and a freeText phrase.
+Search criterias are sent as query parameteres in the URL and if left empty, this view displays all resumes.

+### /resumes/{id}( showResume.html)
+The view displays details of a resume selected in the searchResumes.html view.

 ## Some things left to do

 ### REST API
 Authorization/antentication (a person can create/edit their resumes, other can only view)